Jayrajrodage/Goole-drive-dapp/README.md

 2.Install the dependencies by running npm install.

-3.Deploy the smart contract to the Ethereum network by running truffle migrate --reset.
+3.Deploy the smart contract to the Ethereum network

 4.Start the web server by running npm start.